Singh-Aman08/nlp-information-extraction/README.md

 | LLM Zero-shot                | 0.38   | 0.33   | 0.22     |
 | LLM Few-shot                | 0.50   | 0.58   | 0.43     |
 | LoRA Fine-tuned LLM         | 0.55   | 0.61   | 0.47     |

+## Key Findings / Discussion

+The experimental results demonstrate a clear performance hierarchy across the different information extraction strategies.

+Large Language Model-based approaches consistently outperform traditional methods, with the LoRA fine-tuned model achieving the best overall performance across both micro-averaged and macro-averaged evaluations.
+This indicates that domain adaptation through fine-tuning significantly improves the model’s ability to extract structured biomedical information.

+Few-shot learning also shows strong performance improvements over zero-shot prompting, particularly in recall and F1-score.
+This suggests that providing task-specific examples helps guide the model towards more accurate and complete extraction behaviour.

+In contrast, rule-based approaches and spaCy-based methods perform poorly in terms of recall, despite achieving relatively higher precision in some cases.
+This highlights their limitation in generalising beyond predefined patterns and their inability to capture the variability present in clinical trial language.

+The CRF model provides a moderate baseline, outperforming rule-based systems but significantly lagging behind LLM-based methods.
+While CRFs are effective at capturing local dependencies in structured sequence labelling tasks, they struggle with long-range contextual understanding.

+Across all models, the PART (Outcome) category remains the most challenging to extract.
+This is likely due to the variability and complexity of outcome expressions in clinical trial abstracts compared to more structured participant and intervention descriptions.

+Overall, the results indicate that contextual language understanding plays a critical role in structured biomedical information extraction, with fine-tuned LLMs offering the most robust and balanced performance across all evaluation settings.